 Semantic and Boolean search have been used by the majority of recruitment technology available, up until now.

-Our search technology provides a modern, highly precise alternative.
+Our patented methodology provides a modern, highly precise alternative and is suitable for navigational search.

 Semantic Search in Wikipedia